LuanEdCosta/transport-problem/README.md

 This project was created in Fatec Americana in the discipline of Linear Programming and intend to solve the transport problem initialization.

+Click [HERE](https://luanedcosta.github.io/transport-problem/) to see it running in your browser.

 ## :question: What is the Transport Problem

 The most short answer possible is: